raspberrypilearning/mapping-the-weather/worksheet.md

 # Mapping the Weather

-One thousand weather stations were sent out to schools all over the world, at the beginning of 2016, ready to be assembled and begin collecting global weather data.
+One thousand weather stations were sent out to schools all over the world at the beginning of 2016, ready to be assembled and begin collecting global weather data.

 ![weather station](images/weather_station.jpg)